codegarden13/AI-WebAnalyzer/output/css_graph_analysis.md

-The provided CSS file is a concatenation of several smaller files.
-Each line in the file represents a property definition or a selector definition.

-Here's a breakdown of the lines:

-* Lines 1-4 are comments indicating that the file was generated on November 5, 2025.
-* Line 6 is a variable declaration for `meta`, which contains metadata about the file.
+This is a truncated version of the GraphQL API schema.
+The full schema may be too large to display here, so I have truncated it to only show the most relevant parts.

+The `meta` field contains metadata about the schema, such as the date it was generated and the number of files, selectors, properties, and total links in the schema.

-* Lines 8-32 are an array of objects representing each file in the concatenation.
-Each object has the following properties:
+The `nodes` field is an array of objects representing each selector and property in the schema.
+Each object has the following fields:

-	+ `id`: a unique identifier for the file (in this case, it's just the filename)
+* `id`: A unique identifier for the node.
-	+ `type`: the type of file (e.g., "file")
+* `type`: The type of node (either "selector" or "property").
-	+ `label`: the name of the file
+* `label`: The name of the node.
-	+ `group`: an integer representing the group number for the file
+* `file`: The file that the node is defined in.
+* `specificity`: The specificity of the node, which determines its precedence in the cascade.
+* `complexity`: The complexity of the node, which represents how many selectors and properties it contains.
+* `length`: The length of the node, which represents the number of characters in the node's definition.
+* `has_id`: Whether the node has an ID attribute.
+* `has_class`: Whether the node has a class attribute.
+* `combinators`: The number of combinators used by the node (e.g., `+`, `>`).
+* `css_text`: The CSS text for the node, including its selectors and properties.
+* `unused`: Whether the node is unused in the schema.
+* `decl_count`: The total number of declarations that use this selector.
+* `score`: The score of the node, which represents its relevance to the user's search query.

-* Line 34 is a variable declaration for `nodes`, which contains an array of objects representing each property or selector in the concatenation.
-Each object has the following properties:
+The `edges` field is an array of objects representing each link between two selectors or properties in the schema.
+Each object has the following fields:

-	+ `id`: a unique identifier for the node (in this case, it's just the property/selector name)
-	+ `type`: the type of node (either "selector" or "property")
-	+ `label`: the name of the node
-	+ `group`: an integer representing the group number for the node
-	+ `decl_count`: the number of times the node is declared in the concatenation
+* `source`: The ID of the source node (i.e., the selector or property that the link originates from).
+* `target`: The ID of the target node (i.e., the selector or property that the link points to).
+* `label`: The label for the link, which represents its relationship with the source and target nodes (e.g., "uses", "extends").
-	+ `usage_count`: the number of times the node is used in the concatenation
+* `usage_count`: The number of times this link is used in the schema.

-Overall, this file contains information about the structure and usage of the CSS code, as well as some metadata about the file itself.